GarrettEstrin/beer_web/README.md

 ## Special Thanks to:

-* Philippe for pretending to believe me everytime I "had a quick question".
+* Philippe for pretending to believe me everytime I said I "had a quick question".

 * Jimmy for a mind opening converstation about Angular and data.